dwyl/hapi-error/README.md

 [`Boom`](https://github.com/dwyl/learn-hapi#error-handling-with-boom)
 to handle errors.
 These errors are returned as `JSON`. e.g:

-If a URL/Endpoint does not exist a `404` is displayed:
+If a URL/Endpoint does not exist a `404` error is returned:
 ![hapi-login-404-error](https://cloud.githubusercontent.com/assets/194400/14770263/06bdc6dc-0a65-11e6-9f9b-80944711a4f1.png)

-When a person/client attmpts to access a "*restricted*" endpoint without the proper authentication/authorisation a `401` error is shown:
+When a person/client attempts to access a "*restricted*" endpoint without the proper authentication/authorisation a `401` error is shown:

 ![hapi-login-401-error](https://cloud.githubusercontent.com/assets/194400/14770276/57022f20-0a65-11e6-86de-d9b8e456b344.png)